linkarzu/dotfiles-latest/neovim/nvim-lazyvim/README.md

 - I like following markdown guidelines, so I don't like my lines to be longer than 80 characters, I like to enable wrapping for them

+#### markdownlint config

+- This is the plugin that shows me markdown warnings when the line length is exceeded, or headings are not properly used for example
+- To modify the warning settings, copy the following file `~/github/dotfiles-latest/neovim/nvim-lazyvim/.markdownlint.yaml`
+- To each dir in which you want the settings to be applied, for example, I copied it to my `github/obsidian_main` and `github/linkarzu.github.io` dir.
+- I copied it to `~/github` but the changes were never applied, not sure why

 ## Fix Mason warnings

 - You should not install neovim and all it's dependencies on a linux servers this is due to security reasons, but if you still want to do it keep reading
   - In `:MasonLog` I was getting these errors
-  - `Installation failed for Package(name=json-lsp) error=spawn: npm failed with exit code - and signal -. npm is not executable`
+  - "Installation failed for Package(name=json-lsp) error=spawn: npm failed with
+    exit code - and signal -. npm is not executable"
   - `npm` is node package manager, first check if you have it installed with
     - `npm --version`
   - If not installed, install it, `nodejs` includes `npm` as part of its